A Computational Study for Solving Decision-Dependent Robust Problems as Bilevel Optimization Problems: Introduction

-In this context, our contribution is the following.
 We use the recent result by \textcite{goerigk2025} showing that decision-dependent robust optimization problems can be equivalently reformulated as bilevel optimization problems.
-First, we consider classic operations-research problems that have already been studied in the literature on DDRO: the shortest path problem, also considered by \textcite{nohadani2018} in the DDRO setting, the knapsack problem, also considered by \textcite{poss2013,poss2014} in DDRO, and the portfolio optimization problem in its DDRO version.
+Our main contribution is to present the first extensive computational study that illustrates the potential of solving DDRO problems as bilevel optimization problems.
+To this end, we consider classic operations-research problems that have already been studied in the literature on DDRO: the shortest-path problem, also considered by \textcite{nohadani2018} in the DDRO setting, the knapsack problem, also considered by \textcite{poss2013,poss2014} in DDRO, and the portfolio optimization problem in its DDRO version.
 For the case of continuous and convex decision-dependent uncertainty sets, we derive the single-level reformulation of the corresponding bilevel problem, solve it, and compare it with solving the given problem using classic dualization techniques from robust optimization and standard linearization techniques à la \textcite{mccormick1976}.
-Our numerical results reveal that the bilevel problem leads to larger computation times (mainly due to larger model sizes) but in some cases may also lead to slightly improved dual bounds.
+Our numerical results reveal that the bilevel problem usually leads to larger computation times due to larger model sizes.
 Second, we consider the first two of the three mentioned problems but with decision-dependent uncertainty sets for which classic dualization techniques are not applicable.
-Here, to the best of our knowledge, there are no general-purpose solution techniques available in the literature.
-However, we then use the most recent advances in mixed-integer linear bilevel optimization and solve the corresponding bilevel problem using the publicly available open-source solver \textsf{MibS} \parencite{mibs,DeNegre-Ralphs:2009,Tahernejad_Ralphs:2020}.
-This allows us to present the first numerical results in the literature for this class of problems.
+However, we use the most recent advances in mixed-integer linear bilevel optimization and solve the corresponding bilevel problem using the publicly available open-source solver \textsf{MibS} \parencite{mibs,DeNegre-Ralphs:2009,Tahernejad_Ralphs:2020}.
+This enables us to present numerical results for the considered class of problems and to compare them with the results obtained by using the \textsf{Yasol} solver.
+The results demonstrate that using \textsf{MibS} for the bilevel reformulation consistently performs better than applying \textsf{Yasol} with respect to computation times.